 IoT makes our lives easier (the smart thermostat), shifts our focus to efficiency (the washing machine starts when the prices of electricity drop), and helps us anticipate (body monitors that provide us with information continuously).
 The expectation is that IoT can offer solutions for major social problems relating to energy, the environment and crime.
 Over time, using IoT, for example, we will use less energy, waste fewer products and spend less money.
 To give a very concrete example: thanks to IoT, trash cans can let us know how full they are and thus whether they need to be emptied.
 Those who know how to make use of such information can work much more efficiently.

 Smart devices – Big Data from the IoT sensors

 The IoT is growing exponentially: there are more and more devices that collect, store and exchange data.
 In addition, consumers, organizations, governments and companies themselves produce more and more data, for example on social media.
 The amount of data is growing exponentially.
 People speak of Big Data when they work with one or more datasets that are too large to be maintained with regular database management systems.

 More and more you hear that Big Data describes a development.
 It contains two components.
-First of all computer technology: the increasingly sophisticated hardware and software that makes it possible to collect, process and store more data.
-The second component is the statistic that make it possible to find meaning in a collection of separate data.
-Big Data in this definition refers to our possibility to analyze and use the ever increasing amount of data.
+First of all computer technology: the increasingly sophisticated hardware and software that makes it possible to collect, process, and store more data.
+The second component is the statistic that makes it possible to find meaning in a collection of separate data.
+Big Data in this definition refers to our possibility to analyze and use the ever-increasing amount of data.
 Big Data is essentially about realizing added value from the processing and analysis of data.
-Characteristic is that it concerns unstructured, varied data from different types of sources that are processed in real time.
+Characteristic is that it concerns unstructured, varied data from different types of sources that are processed in real-time.